 Oil-based primer

-So why would anyone want to use oil-based primer?
-In certain situations, oil-based primer works much better than water-based primer.
+So why would anyone want to use an oil-based primer?
+In certain situations, oil-based primer works much better than a water-based primer.

-- If you are painting something that was previously painted with oil-based paint, you have to use oil-based primer before using any water-based paints.
+- If you are painting something that was previously painted with oil-based paint, you need to use oil-based primer before using any water-based paints.

-- Oil-based primer also sticks to almost any surface, even when water-based primer can be scratched off.
+- Oil-based primer sticks to almost any surface, even when water-based primer can be scratched off.

-Basically, oil-based primer sticks to almost any surface and seals in anything that could potentially mess up your paint finish.
+Basically, oil-based primer can adhere to any surface and seals in anything that could potentially mess up your paint finish.

 Priming my porch floor before repainting.